xCloud Backup

 Governance Mode

-- Objects can be overwritten or deleted by users with special permissions
+- Protected object versions can be bypassed by users with the corresponding permissions

 - Provides flexibility for administrative actions